5 recommended OTC drugs

 Diet

-Evidence for worsening: dairy (especially skim), high-GI foods (sugar, white flour).
+Evidence for worsening: dairy (especially skimmed), high-GI foods (sugar, white flour).
 Weak evidence: chocolate, fried foods.

 Search the pharmacy